anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   can be answered either by another Cert Waiting, or a Cert Response.

-* Cert Confirm: positive or negative confirmation message by the pledge the SHOULD be sent after receiving and verifying a new certificate.
+* Cert Confirm: positive or negative confirmation message by the pledge the SHOULD be sent after receiving and validating a new certificate.

 * PKI/Registrar Confirm: An acknowledgment by the PKI or domain registrar that MUST be sent on reception of the Cert Confirm.